akeneo/pim-docs/cookbook/custom_entity/association_with_product.rst

 Registering the New Product Value Class
 ---------------------------------------
-Configure the parameter for the ProductValue class, and add your custom entity :
+Configure the parameter for the ProductValue class :

 .. literalinclude:: ../../src/Pim/Bundle/IcecatDemoBundle/Resources/config/entities.yml
    :language: yaml